Deploy managed Ubuntu nodes on EKS¶

 AWS_PROFILE=eks eksctl create cluster -f my-ubuntu-cluster.yaml

-eks.
-But if your default profile has sufficient permissions, you can omit that profile environment variable.If nodes are already deployed without a launch template, you cannot convert a self-managed node group into a managed one.
+eksis being used, but if your default profile has sufficient permissions, you can omit that profile environment variable.If you already have nodes deployed without a launch template, you cannot convert a self-managed node group into a managed one.
 You must create a new managed node group.

 Wait for the deployment to finish.
 If you want to control the cluster using kubectl, you can update the kubectl configuration file as follows: